Mental Health Facilities Syracuse, UT

 Brighton Recovery Center Llc - 7.5 miles from Syracuse, UT

 Brighton Recovery Center Llc is a mental health treatment center in Ogden, UT, located at 6000 South 1075 East, 84405 zip code area.
-Brighton Recovery Center Llc provides residential treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Brighton Recovery Center Llc offers dialectical behavior therapy, psychotropic medication and behavior modification to seniors 65 or older, adults and young adults.
-Brighton Recovery Center Llc also supports people with PTSD, people requiring dual diagnosis treatment and LGBT.
-Additional services at Brighton Recovery Center Llc consist of family psychoeducation, suicide prevention services and diet and exercise counseling.
+Brighton Recovery Center Llc provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Brighton Recovery Center Llc offers integrated dual diagnosis disorder treatment, activity therapy and group therapy to seniors 65 or older, young adults and adults.
+Brighton Recovery Center Llc also supports people with trauma, LGBT and people with PTSD.
+Additional services at Brighton Recovery Center Llc consist of case management, suicide prevention services and family psychoeducation.

 Learn More